Brett Scallions

-Brett Allen Scallions (born December 21, 1971) is an American singer.
-He is best known for being the original lead vocalist and rhythm guitarist for the alternative rock band Fuel from 1993 to 2006 and then from 2010 to 2020.During that time, the band released four major-label albums including the double platinum Something Like Human.
+Brett Allen Scallions (born December 21, 1971) is an American singer and musician.
+He is best known for being one of the founding members and the original lead vocalist and rhythm guitarist for the alternative rock band Fuel from 1993 to 2006 and then from 2010 to 2020.
+He formed Fuel with Jeff Abercrombie, Jody Abbott, and Carl Bell.
+During that time, the band released four major-label albums including the double platinum Something Like Human.
 His initial stint with the band ended in February 2006.